-Last week, Raw Story featured an unusual summer travel spot—The Occult Museum of Ed and Elizabeth Warren.
+Last week, Raw Story featured an unusual summer travel spot—The Occult Museum of Ed and Lorraine Warren.
 Although skeptics have dismissed the museum as “full of off-the-shelf Halloween junk, dolls and toys, books you could buy at any bookstore,” it’s an important case study in lived religion and the free exchange of ideas between pop culture and paranormal belief.

 The Warrens (Ed passed in 2006) were infamous demonologists whose greatest “case files” have resulted in such “real life” horror films as The Amityville Horror, A Haunting in Connecticut, and The Conjuring, which featured “Annabelle,” a demonically-possessed doll acquired during the Warrens’ adventures that tourists can still visit at the museum.

 The Warrens were Catholic and generally only showed up at the homes of Catholic families to offer their services.
 Their work demonstrated the often improvisational and messy logic of lived religion, combining Catholic ideas about demonology and the supernatural with a milieu of material gleaned from New Age metaphysics and popular culture.